mnomn/recaller/README.md

 password="password1"

 [[routes]]
-in= "/test12"
+in= "/test1"
 out= "https://acme.org/measurements"
 header= "ApiKey:SecretXYZ!"

 [[Routes]]
-in="/test11"
+in="/test2"
 out="mqtt://localhost"
 topic= "testdata"
 username= "mqttUser"
 password= "pass123"
 ```

-Incomming http requests must use basic authentication with user1:password1 and use default port 8222.
+Incoming http requests must use basic authentication with user1:password1 and use default port 8222.

-A post to `http://touser1:password1@192.168.0.22:8222/test2` will be re-posted to with an extra header to https://acme.org/measurements with the same body.
+A post to `http://touser1:password1@192.168.0.22:8222/test1` will be re-posted with an extra header to https://acme.org/measurements with the same body.

 A post to `http://touser1:password1@192.168.0.22:8222/test2` will be re-sent as mqtt to localhost.
 Mqtt login is mqttUser:pass123 and the topic will be "testdata".